prabinrath/FACTR_Teleop/src/factr_teleop/README.md

      ```bash
      echo 1 | sudo tee /sys/bus/usb-serial/devices/<ttyUSBx>/latency_timer
      ```
-   - This process is explained in more detail in the [USB Latency section](#minimizing-usb-port-latency-for-u2d2).
+   - This process is explained in more detail in the [USB Latency section](#steps-to-check-and-set-usb-port-latency).
    - After setting the correct latency, **re-run the launch command**.

 4. **Match the leader arm to `initial_match_joint_pos`**:
    - Once the script runs without errors, follow the terminal prompt to move the leader arm to the joint configuration specified by `initial_match_joint_pos`.
    - When the position is matched, teleoperation will automatically begin — enabling gravity compensation, null-space control, and force-feedback.

+**Note:** After terminating the program, the leader arm is intended to apply zero torque and power off automatically.
+However, this may not always occur as expected.
+If the arm remains powered, simply unplug and re-plug the leader arm's power cord to fully power it off.

 ## Gravity Compensation Demo
 We provide an additional example that does **not** communicate with or send commands to a follower Franka arm, and can therefore be launched readily without additional user implementations — as long as the **`dynamixel_port`** parameter is correctly configured in the YAML file.